codewithdolly/Task-Manage--react-redux/README.md

 Modify the task's details and click Update Task to save the changes.
 3. Deleting a Task
 Click the Delete button beside any task in the list to remove it from the application.
-4. Managing Task Status
-Tasks can be moved between To Do, In Progress, and Done using drag-and-drop.
-The task status will be updated based on where the task is dropped.
-5. Task Priority
-Each task has a Priority select option where you can choose between Low, Medium, and High priorities.
+4. Task Priority Each task has a Priority select option where you can choose between Low, Medium, and High priorities.
-Contributing
-Contributions are welcome!
+Contributing Contributions are welcome!
 If you want to contribute to this project, follow these steps:

 Fork the repository.
 Create a new branch.